LSSTDESC/imSim/doc/config.rst

 Optional keywords to set:
 """""""""""""""""""""""""

-    * ``index`` = *int_value* (default = number of objects in the file) by default all of the objects in the file will be processed, here you can specify an index your self of exactly which objects should be read if you would like by specifying a sequence of which items to process.
+    * ``index`` = *int_value* (optional) by default all of the objects in the file will be processed, but here you can specify some subset of of index numbers yourself of exactly which objects should be read.
+E.g. this could be a single integer or a list of integers or a galsim Sequence type, etc.
-    * ``num`` =  *int_value* (default = 1) If you have multiple Random Numbers defined in the config file.
-This option will allow you specify which one you should use.
+    * ``num`` =  *int_value* (default = 0) If you have multiple instance_catalog input items defined in the config file, this option will allow you specify which one you should use.
 The default is the first and usually only one.

 .. _InstCatWorld-label:

 Instance Catalog World position
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once an instance catalog has been read in, the worlkd position as defined in the file can be specified to the top level GalSim ``stamp`` field like this:
+Once an instance catalog has been read in, the  world position (i.e. the celestial coordinate on the sky) as defined in the file can be specified to the top level GalSim ``stamp`` field like this:

 .. code-block:: yaml

-    # Define the galaxy (or delta function) to use
+    # Get the world position for the current catalog object
     world_pos:
         type: InstCatWorldPos